dskho/0xatom.github.io/_posts/2020-09-30-undiscovered.md

 ## Summary

-This was one of the best vulnhub box, thanks to [@aniqfakhrul](https://twitter.com/aniqfakhrul){:target="_blank"} & [@h0j3n](https://twitter.com/h0j3n){:target="_blank"} for this awesome box!
+This is one of the best vulnhub boxes, thanks to [@aniqfakhrul](https://twitter.com/aniqfakhrul){:target="_blank"} & [@h0j3n](https://twitter.com/h0j3n){:target="_blank"} for this awesome box!
 We start by enumerating subdomains and bruteforcing RiteCMS this gives us shell as www-data.
 Then we exploit NFS to get shell as william, after we use a SUID binary to get access a leonard and finally privesc is about capabilities!
 Let’s pwn it! :sunglasses:

 ## Enumeration/Reconnaissance